daffarandika/ionic-note-app/readme.md

 # Notes App

-This is a project inspired by [Phillip Lacker](https://www.youtube.com/watch?v=8YPXv7xKh2w), re-written using ionic
+This is a project inspired by [Phillip Lacker](https://github.com/philipplackner) in one of [his youtube videos](https://ionicframework.com/docs/intro/cli), re-written using ionic

+## Known Limitation
+1. Currently unable to be run on web
+2. Has not been tested on ios

 ## How to run this app